 One month hike for those hikers who wish to gain some experience backpacking for a good length of time.
 It is 1 month long & offered in 2 parts as well but part 1 is highly recommended for beginners because of mileage per day.
 Part 1 is where you will join the main group at the beginning in March and finish one month later in NC/TN area.
 Part 2 is where you will join the group somewhere along the way.
 Again, remember that you will need to keep up with the daily mileage if joining the group later on in the year.
 We will pick you up and/or drop you off at the nearest airport, bus station or shuttle service if you drove.
 If no thru-hike is scheduled for this year than you can pick your own month to hike or let us suggest one.

-One week guided hike during the months of Feb, March, and April to include; pick-up at the Atlanta airport, 2 night stay at a condo in Atlanta, dinner, transportation to Amicalola Falls SP, lunch, 1 night stay at the campground, one week guided hike, and one hostel stay.
-Cost is $800 pp.
+One week guided hike during the months of March and April to include; pick-up at the Atlanta airport, 2 night stay at a condo in Atlanta, dinner, transportation to Amicalola Falls SP, lunch, 1 night stay at the campground and a one week guided hike.
+Cost is $1500 pp.